Not All Countries Celebrate Thanksgiving: On the Cultural Dominance in Large Language Models: Measuring Cultural Dominance

 \subsection{Abstract Cultural Objects}

-\paragraph{Multilingual Public Opinion Surveys} Different from concrete objects, abstract objects, such as values and opinions, have well-established question sets from social science.
-We adopt the multilingual public opinion surveys that are used to measure the culture-relevant opinions of LLMs.
-Ideally, we expect three characteristics for a survey to probe the ``opinions'' of LLMs: \begin{itemize}[leftmargin=10pt] \item The topic is open-ended and subjective; \item The questions should be answerable to LLMs and the ``opinions'' should be easily detected; \item The reference distribution of human opinions from representative language areas should exist for a subtle comparison of the model outputs. \end{itemize} Specifically, we adopt 2 publicly available surveys: \begin{itemize}[leftmargin=10pt] \item {\em The World Values Survey~(WVS)}~\cite{inglehart2000world} that explores people's values and beliefs, how they change over time, and what social and political impact they have.
-The latest survey was conducted from 2017 to 2020 involving 57 countries.
-WVS has two major dimensions of cross-cultural variation in the world: (1) {\bf Traditional values} emphasize the importance of religion, parent-child ties, deference to authority and traditional family values.
+\paragraph{Multilingual Public Opinion Surveys} Unlike concrete objects, abstract objects, such as values and opinions, have well-established question sets from social science.
+We adopt the multilingual public opinion surveys used to measure LLMs' culture-relevant opinions.
+Ideally, we expect three characteristics for a survey to probe the ``opinions'' of LLMs: \begin{itemize}[leftmargin=10pt] \item The topic is open-ended and subjective; \item The questions should be answerable to LLMs, and the ``opinions'' should be easily detected; \item The reference distribution of human opinions from representative language areas should exist for a subtle comparison of the model outputs. \end{itemize} Specifically, we adopt two publicly available surveys: \begin{itemize}[leftmargin=10pt] \item {\em The World Values Survey~(WVS)}~\cite{inglehart2000world} that explores people's values and beliefs, how they change over time, and what social and political impact they have.
+The latest survey was conducted from 2017 to 2020, involving 57 countries.
+WVS has two major dimensions of cross-cultural variation worldwide: (1) {\bf Traditional values} emphasize the importance of religion, parent-child ties, deference to authority and traditional family values.
 While {\bf Secular-rational values} have the opposite preferences with less emphasis on religion, family values and authority.
 (2) {\bf Survival values} place emphasis on economic and physical security.
-While {\bf Self-expression values} give high priority to environmental protection, growing tolerance of foreigners, gays and lesbians and gender equality, and rising demands for participation in decision-making in economic and political life.
+While {\bf Self-expression values} prioritize environmental protection, growing tolerance of foreigners, gays and lesbians, gender equality, and rising demands for participation in decision-making in economic and political life.
 The detailed question sets are shown in Table~\ref{table:wvs_question}.